xalessiabertanax/MultisensoryProject/Readme.md

     - PureDataSignLanguageGame
 ```

-**And follow this order to make the system work**
+**Follow this order to make the system work**

-    1. Open and upload the ArduinoSignLanguageGame/ArduinoSignLanguageGame.ino sketch to connected Arduino
+    1. Open and upload the ArduinoSignLanguageGame/ArduinoSignLanguageGame.ino
+    sketch to connected Arduino

     2. Open the PureDataSignLanguageGame/MAIN.pd

-    3. Open ProcessingSingLanguageGame/ProcessingSingLanguageGame.pde and press button play to start
+    3. Open ProcessingSingLanguageGame/ProcessingSingLanguageGame.pde and press button
+    play to start

 > To start the system, each of tehe files mentioned above must be opened at the same time.

+> To start the system, each of tehe files mentioned above must be opened at the same time.

-## How to play the game
+## 🕹️How to play the game
 The user plays a memory game by memorizing/learning the sign language letters with their corresponding hand gestures Before the game starts, the user wears the glove and the glove is calibrated for the user to be personalized to take into account the hand size and finger length variations.